lucia-auth/lucia/documentation/content/oauth/providers/strava.md

 OAuth integration for Strava.
 Refer to [How To Create An Application](https://developers.strava.com/docs/getting-started/#account) for getting the required credentials.
 Provider id is `strava`.

-Note that as part of the payload of authenticating with Strava, a relatively rich User ('`athlete`') object is returned.
-This is used to populate the Strava id of the key, and can be used to populate many other fields at point of user creation without necessitating a second API call.

 ```ts
 import { strava } from "@lucia-auth/oauth/providers";
 import { auth } from "./lucia.js";